0xabe-io/0xabe-io.github.io/_posts/2016-03-07-Boston-Key-Party-pwn-Complex-Calc.md

 | 0x004156e3      0f84af000000   je 0x415798
 {% endhighlight %}

 The code tests if `rdi` is equal to zero.
-That register is not modified between the start of `free`, therefore it holds the first and only argument passed, which is the argument passed to `free`: the pointer to free.
+That register holds the first and only argument passed, which is the argument passed to `free`: the pointer to free.

-If we try to execute the same payload that grilled the simple calculator, free will end up dereferencing a memory area area that is not allocated and
+If we try to execute the same payload that grilled the simple calculator, `free` will end up dereferencing a memory area area that is not allocated and
 segfault:
 {% highlight ca65 %}